 Sub-Indicator 0 1 2 3 4 Plot consolidation (adjacent lots of the same or different owners) No mechanism exists or if it exists, no rules are set to guide the consolidation.
 A mechanism for consolidation is present but requires a complex and expensive process.
 Vague rules to be followed.
 Its approval is highly discretional.
 Lengthy and costly process.
 Standards are not adequate.
 No consideration is given to the adequacy of the existing infrastructure.
 Easy and straightforward process.
 Consolidation is used to increase densities in urban areas already serviced (infill) and it is part of urban policy and programs.
-Easy and straightforward.
 Consolidation is used to increase densities in urban areas already serviced (infill) and it is part of urban policy and programs.
-Existence of incentives (ex. right of first refusal for neighbors, higher densities allowed, etc.)

 Plot consolidation or amalgamation refers to the joining together of two or more contiguous plots to register the land under a single title.
 The process of plot consolidation involves negotiations and voluntary agreements, conducted openly and democratically.
 Plot consolidation may be used as a tool for the redevelopment of an area, or to manifest density in an urban area through infill development.
-This process often involves an application by which the applicant will draft a plan for the consolidation and explain why the amalgamation should occur and how it is in line with planning policy.
-Therefore, it is important that the policy objectives in reference to this process are clearly and transparently communicated by the planning authority.
-Moreover, when in line with planning objectives, plot consolidation should be incentivized through mechanisms like right of first refusal for neighbours, or higher allowable densities.